RitikKumar121/gallery/README.md

-This is django site and hosted on heroku
+This is django site and hosted on heroku.
 Site Link:-https://galleryphoto1.herokuapp.com/